RubenDelb/verou-3-king-size-wake-cake/README.md

 ## Implementation

-We render our functionally in components, where the hook useContext allowed to share the desire data between the components saved in the local storage of the user.
+We render everything functionally with different React-components, and with the use of "useContext" we are able to share the needed information between all our components.

+All the selected ingredients will be saved in the local-storage of the user.

 ## Authors

 - [@Dery Lantigua](https://github.com/derylan)
 - [@Ruben Delbrassine](https://github.com/RubenDelb)